 10. Now retrace your steps past the previous junction, this time continuing ahead, a deep valley visible to your right.
-You will pass a mock half-timbered building, containing toilets, on your right.
+Further along, pass a mock half-timbered building, containing toilets, on your right.
 The next point of interest is a small building with a conical roof, just off-route on the left.
 This was an ice-house, used before the days of modern refrigeration.
 Ice would be collected from frozen ponds and lakes during the winter and stored in these semi-subterranean buildings, being further insulated with straw.
 This was a means to keep meat fresh, or simply to provide a supply of ice during the warmer months.

-11. Still keep to the rising main path, ignoring other paths joining towards the top of the hill.
-Swing left to keep on the main path, but soon take an earthen path running parallel to its left along the edge of the hill.
+11. Continue on the rising main path, swinging left on reaching the top of the hill.
+A little way along the level path, divert left to take a parallel earthen path running along the edge of the hill.
 From here enjoy fine views over the Vale of Health to central London.
-The path briefly descends into trees before rising up steps to emerge on Spaniards Road opposite Jack Straw’s Castle.
+This path briefly descends into trees, before rising up steps to emerge on Spaniards Road opposite Jack Straw’s Castle.

 Jack Straw’s Castle was one of Hampstead’s most famous pubs and the highest one in London prior to the creation of the new county of Greater London in 1964.
 Alas, it is no longer a pub.
 Originally a coaching inn, built in 1721, it has been largely rebuilt several times, especially after extensive war damage.
 Jack Straw was a ringleader in the Peasants’ Revolt in 1381, and is said to have taken refuge hereabouts, although the name appears to have been a generic one applied to the Revolt's leaders.

 12. Turn left to go over the pedestrian crossing and continue in the same direction to cross Whitestone Walk with care, keeping Whitestone Pond and the flagstaff on your right.
 Cross West Heath Road at the lights and go forward into Hampstead Grove, offset slightly to the right from the main road.